AbstractSDK/cw-hyperlane/HYPERLANE_CONFIG_REFERENCE.md

 # Hyperlane Configuration Reference

-This document provides a reference for the `deploy` section of your `config.yaml`, specifically for configuring Interchain Security Modules (ISMs) and Hooks.
+This document provides a reference for the `deploy` section of `config.yaml`, specifically for configuring Interchain Security Modules (ISMs) and Hooks.

 ## Interchain Security Modules (ISMs)